 While I did try on my Dewalt goggles, I didn’t test them for any real length of time.
 I certainly didn’t test them while wearing a surgical mask and folded bandanna in frigid morning temperatures.

-I wear eyeglasses so I purchased the goggles to fit over my glasses.
+I wear eyeglasses, so I purchased the goggles to fit over my glasses.
 They do that, no problem.
-The problem was that both my eyeglasses and the inside lenses of the goggles fog and mist up so bad I can barely see.
-And forget about going back into a warm building, they become dripping wet inside.
+The problem was that both my eyeglasses and the inside lenses of the goggles fogged and mist up so bad I can barely see.
+And forget about returning to a warm building.
+They become dripping wet inside.

-Lesson Learned: Test equipment the same as you’re going to need it.
+Lesson Learned: Test equipment the same as you will need it.

 Preparing For The Apocalypse?

 I’m the furthest from a doomsday prepper one can be.
 In fact, many preppers would say I’m barely qualified to call myself a prepper.